-SAY PARADISE OR JAMMU AND KASHMIR
+CALL IT PARADISE ON EARTH OR JAMMU AND KASHMIR

-Mighty, endless, vast, abundant, clear, beautiful and pure….Its Jammu and Kashmir
+Mighty, endless, vast, abundant, clear, beautiful and pure….It’s Jammu and Kashmir!

 It was rightly exclaimed by the famous Mughal Emperor, Jahangir, “ Agar Firdaus bar ru-e –zamin ast, Hami ast o-Hami ast o-Hami ast.”
 Meaning If there is heaven on earth It is here, It is here, It is here.”

 Jammu and Kashmir is the jewelled crown of India with its extravagant beauty.
 It is the amalgamation of multifaceted, variegated and exceptional cultural blend, making it distinct from the rest of the country, not only from the different cultural forms and heritage, but from geographical, ethical and social entities, forming a unique spectrum of diversity and diversions.